 Riesling goes very well with oriental dishes.
 It also goes well with seafood of all types, and is one of the few wines that goes well with chocolate.
 It is also great on its own, as a dessert wine.
 In Ontario, Canada, Riesling is used in the creation of Ice Wines

 Note that Riesling does NOT rhyme with Rhine NOR with Wine.
 The way you pronounce Riesling is Reeee-zling.
 It is NOT REYE-sling like eyeball.
 Just like Riedel glassware is Reeeee-dle, like needle, and not Reye-dell like Ridell High in Grease.

-How do I know?
-I've talked to reps at Riedel, and they say that's the way the owners pronounce their name.
+The reps at Riedel concur - they say that's the way the owners pronounce their name and how the wine is pronounced.
 They should know!
 Plus, in the German and Austrian languages, that is how the letters Rie are pronounced.
 If the Germans want an "Eye" sound, the spell it Rhei, like in the Rhein River (that's the German spelling of Rhine) and in Rhinegold.
 Rie = Reeeeeach for the moon.
 Rhi = REYEball that moon from afar.